What is blood poisoning or infection?

 Blood poisoning or infection occurs when the bacteria that cause the infection in another part of your body enter your bloodstream.

-And these infectious agents do not necessarily have to be in a person’s bloodstream to cause sepsis.
+Moreover, these infectious agents do not necessarily have to be in a person’s bloodstream to cause sepsis.

 Because blood poisoning occurs when bacteria enter the bloodstream in conjunction with another infection, sepsis will not develop without having an infection in the first place.